The Chole Mjini Lodge is situated on the nothern side of Chole Island.

 Honeymoons: Chole Mjini offers an unusual but totally magic and remote honeymoon destination: ideal for honeymooners who want something different and who are not afraid to go without mod cons.See more ideas for Honeymoons in Tanzania

-Beach holidays: Chole Mjini's beaches are just a short dhow ride away: isolated sandbars uncovered by the tide and surrounded by coral reefs and the Indian Ocean.
-Beaches don't come more magical, untouched or remote than this.See more ideas for Beach holidays in Tanzania
+Beach holidays: The best beaches near Chole Mjini are on isolated sandbars, uncovered by the tide and surrounded by coral reefs of the Indian Ocean.
+Beaches don't come more magical, untouched or remote than this; this is one of the best beach experiences in Tanzania today.See more ideas for Beach holidays in Tanzania

 Diving & snorkelling: Scuba diving in Mafia Island Marine Park is superb, and if you come here in January or February, you might get the chance to swim with whale sharks.See more ideas for Diving & snorkelling in Tanzania